Nature and Scope

 - Rare printed books discussing the history of migration for many nationalities.

-- Objects from tenement houses and related to migrant families.
+- Objects belonging to migrant families.

-- Nineteenth century watercolours of the port of Liverpool.
+- Nineteenth-century watercolours of Liverpool.

 Language and Terminology